bots-garden/simplism-ide/compose.md

 ## Config

 The default configuration is located in the `.env` file.
 I'm working on a `arm64` architecture.
-So, ff you need to adapt the values of the environment variables, create an new env file (ex: `arm.env`) and use the `--env-file` flag of Docker Compose.
+So, ff you need to adapt the values of the environment variables, create an new env file (ex: `amd64.env`) and use the `--env-file` flag of Docker Compose.

 - Add `.config` to `.gitignore`